bokeh/bokeh/examples/app/stocks/README.md

 ------------

-To view this applet directly from a bokeh server, you simply need to run a bokeh-server and point it at the stock example script:
+To view this applet directly from a bokeh server, you simply need to run a bokeh server and point it at the stock example directory.
+For example, from this directory, you can run:

+    bokeh serve .

+Or from one directory level up, you can run:

-    bokeh serve stock_app.py
+    bokeh serve stocks

 Now navigate to the following URL in a browser: